Phenomenological Theory of Variational Quantum Ground-State Preparation: Introduction

 This article aims to provide a phenomenological theory underlying the efficiency of the training (i) within several optimization algorithms, (ii) in various regimes of model parameters, and (iii) as a function of optimization hyperparameters such as the learning rate $\eta$ or the number of gradient-estimating samples $N_s$ per optimization step.

-We adopt the best-case scenario of a noise-free hardware setting and study the stochastic gradient descent (SGD) and the stochastic reconfiguration (SR) approach~\cite{Sorella_1998}, as implemented on quantum computers in the Quantum Natural Gradient Descent (QNGD) approach~\cite{stokes_quantum_2020}.
+We adopt the best-case scenario of a noise-free hardware setting, i.\,e. we consider perfect gates and read-out, and study the stochastic gradient descent (SGD) and the stochastic reconfiguration (SR) approach~\cite{Sorella_1998}, as implemented on quantum computers in the Quantum Natural Gradient Descent (QNGD) approach~\cite{stokes_quantum_2020}.
 In such a hardware-free noise setting, the remaining obstacle for the state preparation is the inherent statistical quantum measurement noise in the gradient estimation ($\boldsymbol \nabla \langle \hat H \rangle$) induced by a finite budget $N_s$ of shots, i.\,e. circuit repetitions~\cite{wecker2015progress,Torlai_2020,cerezo2021variational}.

+In this work, only consider gradient-based optimization.
+These methods are likely the only scalable approach to VQE as, at least in the classical setting, they represent the only practical strategy that provides stable optimization of a large number of parameters~\cite{nakano2020turborvb,Becca2017,https://doi.org/10.48550/arxiv.1911.02590}.
+Applications of other gradient-free methods such as SPSA, are restricted to the problems of quantum chemistry with a small number of variational parameters only~\cite{Cerezo_2021}.

 In this scenario, we analyze how the performance of variational ground-state preparation is affected by the sample size $N_s$ per gradient component and the learning rate $\eta$ of a gradient descent step.
 First, we observe that the resulting fidelity shows a ``critical'' behavior as a function of a suitably-defined stochastic energy fluctuations measure $\epsilon \propto 1 / N_s$.
 Namely, we show that the fidelity vanishes when this measure is larger than a certain threshold value, $\epsilon > \epsilon^c$ and shows a rapid growth instead at $\epsilon < \epsilon^c$. {Further in the text, we refer to this sharp change in the algorithm performance as an {\it algorithmic phase transition} and, somewhat loosely, call this behavior {\it critical}.
 We emphasize that these algorithm performance regimes, as well as the transition between them and threshold (critical) $\epsilon_c$, stem primarily from the optimization hyperparameters such as $\eta,\,N_s$, and are not related to conventional phase transitions in a medium.} Notably, this critical behavior can be qualitatively reproduced for a given circuit with a simple distribution over the parameter space given by the Boltzmann distribution $\Pi(\boldsymbol \theta) \propto \exp \left(-E(\boldsymbol \theta) / T \right)$ with $T$ being the effective temperature of the system and $E(\boldsymbol \theta) = \langle \psi(\boldsymbol \theta)|\hat{H}| \psi(\boldsymbol \theta) \rangle$ being the energy expectation.
 Second, we address estimating the sample size required to reach a certain overlap with the ground state.
 For sufficiently large samples, we observe that the circuit infidelity behaves as $A \epsilon + \mathcal{I}_0$ with $\mathcal{I}_0$ representing the circuit's inability to exactly express the quantum state.